1986 Portuguese presidential election

 Presidential elections were held in Portugal on 26 January 1986, with a second round on 16 February.

-This was closest presidential election ever held in Portugal and was won by the Socialist Mário Soares, who initially had no more than 5 percent at opinion polls.
+This was closest presidential election ever held in Portugal and was won by the Socialist Mário Soares, who initially had no more than 8 percent in opinion polls.

-The first round was easily won by Freitas do Amaral, supported by all the right-wing parties, while Soares defeated the other two left-wing candidates, the former Prime-Minister Maria de Lourdes Pintasilgo –the first woman to be a candidate to the Portuguese presidency – and Salgado Zenha (supported by outgoing president António Ramalho Eanes, founder of the short-lived Democratic Renewal Party, and by the Portuguese Communist Party, whose candidate, Ângelo Veloso, left the race some days before the poll).
-Both these candidates supported Soares in the second round.

-In the first round, Soares did not achieve the majority of the voting in any district, as the left-wing strongholds in the south of Portugal voted for Zenha due to his support by the Communist Party.
+The first round was easily won by Freitas do Amaral, supported by all the right-wing parties, with 46% of the votes.
+Soares advanced to the second round, gathering 25% of the votes, by beating the other two left-wing candidates: former prime minister Maria de Lourdes Pintasilgo, the first woman to be a candidate for the Portuguese presidency, however polling at just 7% of the votes, and socialist dissident Salgado Zenha with 21% of the votes.
+Both candidates, directly or indirectly, supported Soares in the second round.
+In the first round, Soares did not achieve the majority of the votes in any district, as the left-wing strongholds in the south of Portugal voted for Zenha due to his support from the Communist Party.

-As results for the second round were counted, the urban vote, traditionally more left-wing, overcame the early lead of Freitas do Amaral by less than 140,000 votes, and Soares became president on 9 March 1986, the first civilian to hold the post (not counting caretakers) in 60 years.
+As results for the second round were counted, the urban vote, traditionally more left-wing, overcame the early lead of Freitas do Amaral, with Soares narrowly winning by a 51 to 49 percent margin, less than 140,000 votes difference, and with the map showing a clear North-South divide.
+Voter turnout was strong in both rounds, 75% and 78%, respectively.
+Mário Soares was sworn in as president on 9 March 1986, the first civilian to hold the post (not counting caretakers) in 60 years.
+From 1986 until 2006, the PS supported candidates won every presidential election in Portugal.

-As of 2021, this was the only time a Portuguese presidential election was taken into a second round.
+For 40 years this would be the only time a direct Portuguese presidential election was decided in a runoff, until 2026.